ARTICLES

 7. Otaru Canal

 The beautiful night view of the Otaru Canal.
-It's hard to believe that this canal, now an indispensable tourist spot in Otaru, was once on the verge of disappearing.
-Moreover, its current form is not the same as its original state; the width of the canal has been reduced to nearly half.
-While it may seem commonplace today, and we may not fully appreciate its benefits, the ability for ships to dock directly at the port for loading and unloading ("setugan niyaku") through port development was a dramatic change in shipping.
-This change was so significant that it made the canal itself obsolete.
+It's hard to believe that the canal, now an indispensable tourist attraction in Otaru, was once on the verge of being lost.
+Moreover, its current form is not its original one; the width of the canal has been reduced to nearly half.
+Today, it's a familiar sight, and we may not fully appreciate its benefits, but the ability for ships to dock directly at the port for loading and unloading, made possible by port development, was a dramatic change for maritime transport.
+This change was so significant that it rendered the canal itself obsolete.

-In the era before direct docking was possible, cargo from ships anchored offshore was loaded onto small, flat-bottomed boats called barges ("hashike"), which were then moored in the canal for unloading.
-This was essentially a massive manual effort, and the canal was more suitable than the open sea for carrying out this work stably.
-Therefore, the canal was an essential artery for the port of Otaru.
+In the era before direct docking was possible, cargo from ships anchored offshore was loaded onto small flat-bottomed boats called 'hashike' (lighters), which were then moored in the canal for unloading.
+This was a labor-intensive process, and the canal was more suitable than the open sea for carrying it out stably.
+Therefore, the canal was an essential artery for the port city of Otaru.

 As times changed and the port was modernized, the canal fell into disuse.
-Eventually, sludge accumulated, and it even began to smell bad.
+Eventually, sludge accumulated, and it even began to emit a foul odor.
 This led to a proposal to fill in the canal and turn it into a road, bringing the canal to the brink of extinction.
-In the face of this crisis, the cultural value of its scenery finally began to be recognized, and a preservation movement gained momentum.
-As a result, the Otaru Canal has been preserved in its current form.
+In the face of this crisis, its cultural value as a scenic spot finally began to be recognized, and a preservation movement gained momentum.
+As a result, the Otaru Canal was preserved in its current form.

 Otaru Canal